tdwg/bdq/tg2/_review/docs/tutorial/index.md

     * VALIDATION_SCIENTIFICNAME_FOUND (check if the name can be found in an authority, GBIF's backbone taxonomy by default)
   * dwc:scientificNameAuthorship
     * VALIDATION_SCIENTIFICNAMEAUTHORSHIP_NOTEMPTY
-* A well formed machine readable identifier taxonomic name for that taxon is present.
+* A well-formed machine-readable identifier taxonomic name for that taxon is present.
   * dwc:scientificNameID
     * VALIDATION_SCIENTIFICNAMEID_NOTEMPTY
-    * VALIDATION_SCIENTIFICNAMEID_COMPLETE (check if the identifier is well formed)
+    * VALIDATION_SCIENTIFICNAMEID_COMPLETE (check if the identifier is well-formed)
+* A polygon of the taxon footprint is present and valid:
+  * dwc:footprintWKT
+    * Is present: **Gap**
+    * Is valid spatial data in a Well Known Text serialization: **Gap**
+  * dwc:geodeticDatum
+    * VALIDATION_GEODETICDATUM_NOTEMPTY
+    * VALIDATION_GEODETICDATUM_STANDARD (check if the value is a valid geodetic datum, e.g. by checking if it can be found in an authority like EPSG)
+* Metadata providing source for each taxon distribution is present:
+  * prov:wasAttributedTo (ORCID ID)
+    * Is present: **Gap**
+    * Conforms to the structure of an ORCID ID identifier: **Gap**
+    * Is a valid ORCID ID (e.g. by checking if it can be found in an authority like the ORCID ID registry): **Gap**
+  * foaf:name (Author name)
+    * Is present: **Gap**
+    * Is consistent with the ORCID ID. **Gap**
+  * dcterms:source
+    * Is present: (publication or dataset source) **Gap**

-But, let's focus on the gaps.
-There is somewhere else we want to check for potential tests that aren't already defined in BDQ, and that's the BDQ Issues in GitHub.
+Let's focus on the gaps.
+There is somewhere else we want to check for potential tests that aren't already defined in BDQ, but have had some level of documentation,  and that's the BDQ Issues in GitHub.

 For dwc:footprintWKT, we could guess the name of the test, following the naming conventions, as VALIDATION_FOOTPRINTWKT_NOTEMPTY, and search the issues for [that name](https://github.com/tdwg/bdq/issues?q=VALIDATION_FOOTPRINTWKT_NOTEMPTY).
-That does return a match, but it is a bit fragile, as the desired test might not have a name exactly matching that, and GitHub issue searches don't have good substring search support, so a better broader strategy is to search for:
+This particular search does return a match, but guessing the name is a fragile strategy, as the desired test might not have a name exactly matching that, and GitHub issue searches don't have good substring search support, so a better broader strategy is to search for:

 * Are there existing proposals tagged as [SUPPLEMENTARY](https://github.com/tdwg/bdq/issues?q=label%3ASupplementary) that would fill the desired gap.
 * Are there existing proposals tagged as [DO NOT IMPLEMENT](https://github.com/tdwg/bdq/issues?q=label%3A%22DO%20NOT%20IMPLEMENT%22) that would fill the desired gap, but have been rejected for implementation, and should be reconsidered only with great caution.
 * **Note that all of these issues in GitHub are Closed, the default issue search which includes is:open will not find them.**

-So there is an existing definition for a test VALIDATION_FOOTPRINTWKT_NOTEMPTY, in the documented Supplementary tests.
+So there is an existing definition for a test, VALIDATION_FOOTPRINTWKT_NOTEMPTY, in the documented Supplementary tests.

 Looking at the description of that test we see: